Today we're going to talk about one of the most controversial topics in all of nutrition, carbohydrates!

 All right, I wanted to ask a favor of you.
 Please comment below and tell me what your biggest takeaway from this article is.
 In doing, so you're letting me know what you're finding valuable and what may not be as valuable to you.
 In the future when I make these videos or posts, I can really make sure that I'm focused on what's valuable for you.

 Source: Much of the information in this article is based on my personal experience or information from Precision Nutrition.
 As a PN1 Certified Nutrition Coach, I have a partnership with Precision Nutrition that allows me to coach clients using their nutrition coaching curriculum.
-You can learn more about that program here - The Training Box Personal Nutrition & Fitness Coaching
+You can learn more about that program here - Personal Nutrition & Fitness Coaching

 My passion for fitness started with my own 80 lb weight loss journey.
 I love showing people that fitness and nutrition don't need to be complicated or restrictive.
 A good coach should be able to meet you where you are and help you get to where you want to be.
 I am certified as a fitness trainer through the International Sports Sciences Association (ISSA).
 Additionally, I hold certifications in exercise nutrition through Precision Nutrition and online fitness training through the Online Trainer Academy.
 When not serving my clients I am an expert media contributor for companies such as Men's Fitness, Men's Journal, Exercise.com, and many others.